ChauhanZeee/Doctor-booking-app-api/README.md

-# Recipe management system API
+# DOCTOR BOOKING APP API

 ## Frameworks and language used:
 -  Spring Boot